johnnietse/cloth-try-on/README.md

 | SHIRT_FOLDER       | `[Your shirt folder path]`                                            |
 | UPLOAD_FOLDER      | `[Your upload folder path]`                                           |

-Note that since it is an internal deployment on Render (not an external deployment) as the POSTGRESQL database can also be used externally too, I used the Internal Database URL instead of the External Database URL.
+Note that since it is an internal deployment on Render (not an external deployment) as the POSTGRESQL database can also be used externally too, I fill in the Internal Database URL into the `DATABASE_URL` key instead of the External Database URL.

 ### 6. Click "Create Web Service"